 - 1. The integrated spectra for each timestep are the most important output, since from those all magnitudes and redshifted spectra are derived. - 2.
-Convolving the spectra with the appropriate filter functions and applying the appropriate zeropoints gives us the magnitudes of the model as a function of time. - 3.
-GALEV also delivers the most useful diagnostic data for each timestep, such as current stellar and gaseous mass, star formation rates, ISM metallicity, and ionizing flux $N{LvC}$ . - 4.
-After applying a cosmological model to convert galaxy age into redshift (assuming a formation redshift) we can compute the redshifted galaxy spectrum, that includes all evolutionary effects.
-We also apply the intergalactic attenuation from Madau (1995) to account for absorption of flux shortwards of Ly $\alpha$ by intervening neutral hydrogen clouds. - 5.
-Convolving those redshifted spectra with filter functions FF(~) and adding the bolometric distance modulus gives us apparent magnitudes with and/or without attenuation, that then can be used e.g. for comparison with observed SEDs to derive photometric redshifts or ages and metallicities. - 6.
+Convolving the spectra with the appropriate filter functions and applying the appropriate zero-points gives us the magnitudes of the model as a function of time. - 3.
+GALEV also delivers the most useful diagnostic data for each timestep, such as current stellar and gaseous mass, star formation rates, ISM metallicity, and ionising flux N{LvC}.

+- 4. After applying a cosmological model to convert galaxy age into redshift (assuming a formation redshift) we can compute the redshifted galaxy spectrum, that includes all evolutionary effects.
+We also apply the intergalactic attenuation from Madau (1995) to account for absorption of flux short-wards of Lyα by intervening neutral hydrogen clouds. - 5.
+Convolving those redshifted spectra with filter functions $FF(\lambda)$ and adding the bolometric distance modulus gives us apparent magnitudes with and/or without attenuation, which then can be used e.g. for comparison with observed SEDs to derive photometric redshifts or ages and metallicities. - 6.
 From the data described above we can derive cosmological corrections due to the shifting of the filter functions to shorter restframe wavelengths (k-corrections) and evolutionary corrections (e-corrections).
 Those corrections are computed as follows: